 “Don’t suddenly try to change yourself, or change how you relate to people,” says Chris.
 “If you start trying to second-guess your partner or act differently, you’ll be presenting a false picture.
 You both need to be honest.

 “You want to feel you’re both getting things out of the relationship and enjoying yourselves,” he says.
 That might mean doing some things without your partner.
 “If you love football and they can’t handle going to a match, that might be something you do without them.”
 Being in a relationship with someone who has anxiety means taking time to address your needs as well as your partner’s.

-There’s loads of help available, from talking to your GP to using self-help resources like Living Life to the Full, but you can’t force your partner to get help.
+There’s loads of help available, from talking to your GP to using self-help resources like, Living Life to the Full, but you can’t force your partner to get help.

 “Pick a time and place to bring it up and think about what you want to say.
 Try to keep it as specific as possible,” says Chris.
 “Don’t say: ‘I think you’re suffering from anxiety’.
-Try to pick a time when anxiety might have got in the way.”
+Try to pick a time when social anxiety might have got in the way.”

 “You might say: ‘Remember when we were invited to that party?
 I’d have liked to go, but it seemed to be difficult for you.
 I’ve noticed that before.
 Can we talk about whether there’s something we could do that might help?’”